-Gadino did not begin his craft as a romance illustrator on Johanna’s Lindsey’s Prisoner of My Desire, but it helped catapult his name in the industry.
-Elaine Duillo had been Lindsey’s regular cover illustrator at the time, and although this was just a one-off occurrence, Gadino’s artwork was immediately appreciated by fans.
+Gadino did not begin his craft as a romance illustrator on Johanna’s Lindsey’s Prisoner of My Desire, but it helped catapult his name in the romance cover industry.
+Elaine Duillo had been Lindsey’s regular illustrator at the time, and although this was just a one-off occurrence, Gadino’s artwork was immediately appreciated by fans.
 (I love the horse grazing in the background.)

 Gadino would design incredible-looking covers for authors such as Rosemary Rogers, Shannon Drake (aka Heather Graham), Betina Krahn, and Sandra Hill.
-His works are defined by an exquisite attention to detail, whether it be the hero’s muscled abs or the heroine’s beautiful gown and flowing hair.
+His works are defined by exquisite attention to detail, whether it be the hero’s muscled abs or the heroine’s beautiful gown and flowing hair.
 Many of his covers have been designed as stepbacks, with a “respectable”-looking front, but when they’re opened, there’s a beautiful illustration inside.
 As a result, some consider Gadino the unofficial “King of the Stepbacks.”

-He lives in New York and continues to design artwork for books, film, and advertisements.
+He lives in New York and continues to design artwork for books, films, and advertisements.
 Besides creating new portraits, he sells giclee reproductions of his work, which can be found and ordered on his website.

 To read more about Victor Gadino and his artwork you can access this page: